App menu shortcut troubleshooting

 Behind the scenes

-qvm-sync-appmenus works by invoking GetAppMenus Qubes service in the target domain.
-This service enumerates installed applications and sends formatted info back to the dom0 script (/usr/libexec/qubes-appmenus/qubes-receive-appmenus) which creates .desktop files in the app qube/template directory.
+qvm-sync-appmenus works by invoking the GetAppMenus Qubes service in the target domain.
+This service enumerates applications installed in that qube and sends formatted info back to the dom0 script (/usr/libexec/qubes-appmenus/qubes-receive-appmenus) which creates .desktop files in the app qube/template directory of dom0.

-For Linux VMs the service script is in /etc/qubes-rpc/qubes.GetAppMenus.
+For Linux qubes the service script is in /etc/qubes-rpc/qubes.GetAppMenus.
 In Windows it’s a PowerShell script located in c:\Program Files\Invisible Things Lab\Qubes OS Windows Tools\qubes-rpc-services\get-appmenus.ps1 by default.

 The list of installed applications for each app qube is stored in dom0’s ~/.local/share/qubes-appmenus/<vmname>/apps.templates.
 Each menu entry is a file that follows the .desktop file format with some wildcards (%VMNAME%, %VMDIR%).
 Applications selected to appear in the menu are stored in ~/.local/share/qubes-appmenus/<vmname>/apps.